 University or college researchers can apply to launch a new research collaboration with an industrial partner through a short-term research and development (R&D) project that applies their expertise to address a company challenge.
 Partnering companies gain by having the expertise of the academics focused on their R&D issues and by discovering what the researchers and the students working with them have to offer.
+These projects serve as the first step to establishing a longer-term, impactful collaboration.
 Read about some of the impacts of Engage Grants in the report on NSERC’s Strategy for Partnerships and Innovation.

 |Value||Up to $25,000 for up to six months|

 |Application Forms||For university-based applicants (Engage Grants for universities):

 To view instructions, select PDF Forms and Instructions.

 Consult the Engage Grants for Universities Application Checklist and Proposal Template, the Engage Grants for Colleges Application Checklist and Proposal Template and these following sections: